TomGrozev/arangox_ecto/README.md

 #### Migration Setup

-The adapter will automatically create collections if they don't already exist but there are cases where you might need to use migrations.
+If in dynamic mode (default), the adapter will automatically create collections if they don't already exist but there are cases where you might need to use a static system and hence migrations are required.
 For example, if you needed to create indexes as well, the following would be used.

+Refer to [ArangoXEcto.Migration](https://hexdocs.pm/arangox_ecto/ArangoXEcto.Migration.html) for more information on usage.

 ```elixir
 defmodule MyApp.Repo.Migrations.CreateUsers do